Georgia Uncontested Divorce Attorneys

 Our experienced team of Georgia uncontested divorce lawyers have helped hundreds of clients successfully file simple and complex uncontested divorce for over fourteen years.
 Call 770-609-1247 to speak with an experienced Georgia uncontested divorce attorney now to get more information.
 We have extensive experience with cases involving complex child custody, alimony, spousal support, asset and issues regarding business owners.

 At Coleman Legal Group, LLC we understand that even an uncontested divorce is very stressful and life altering.
 However, we will be with you every step of the way.
 We will not take what should be an amicable divorce and try to turn it into an overblown expensive prolonged contested matter.
-There are attorneys that try to do this on a routine basis.
-So use your instincts and choose the firm that put your interests first.
+There are attorneys that try to do this on a routine basis, which is not in the best interest of their client.
+Use your instincts and choose the firm that put your interests first.
 In limited cases, we also offer Flat Fee rates for divorce cases that qualify.
 The uncontested divorce attorneys at Coleman Legal Group, LLC are also experienced contested divorce litigation lawyers and will be able to deftly, effectively and aggressively represent you should your spouse ultimately refuse to agree to an uncontested divorce.
 Coleman Legal Group, LLC’s attorneys also practice in the areas of contested divorce and all other aspects of family law in Georgia.

-A frequent question we receive from our clients is “What makes a divorce uncontested (vs contested)?”
+A frequent question is “What makes a Georgia divorce uncontested (vs contested)?”

 In Georgia, an uncontested divorce is a divorce case where the parties are in agreement to all the terms of the divorce before the case is filed.
 The most common terms that need to be agreed upon are: